Heal Yourself and Become Superman with Specialized Probiotics

 - Probiotics (cultures of beneficial organisms) have long been used to promote gastrointestinal health.

-- New research is producing a generation of “condition-specific” probiotics, each aimed at addressing a particular disease associated with aging.
+- New research is producing a generation of “condition-specific” probiotics, each for addressing a particular disease associated with aging.

 - One of the first such probiotic supplements to reach the market is the patent-protected Lactobacillus strain called L. reuteri 30242.